 Parton has opened up about the touchy subject throughout her career.
 “Early on, when my husband and I were dating, and then when we got married, we just assumed we would have kids,” she told Billboard in 2014.
 “We weren’t doing anything to stop it.”
 The couple daydreamed about what their children would look like: tall like Dean, or “squat” (her words) like Parton?
 They even came up with a few names, such as Carla if they had a little girl… but it just never happened in those early days before her career took off.

 After becoming a huge success in the 1970s and ‘80s, Parton was constantly on the road touring or on set filming a new movie.
-Although Dean has always been one of her biggest supporters, he has also always preferred to do so from their comfort of their Tennessee home while she was off running around.
+Although Dean has always been one of her biggest supporters, he has also always preferred to do so from their comfort of their Tennessee home while she is off running around.
 And, well, you can’t exactly make babies over the phone.

 It was at the height of this whirlwind time of her life that Parton was suddenly rushed from a show in Indianapolis to doctors in New York City.
 According to a report from People in 1982, the singer had been experiencing gynecological health problems for years, but always put them on the back burner to focus on her career.
 This time, she was forced to cancel the rest of her tour and ultimately underwent a partial hysterectomy for endometriosis two years later.